 The middle school has occasioned a powerful symbol, said Peter Schroeder who, with his wife Dagmar, befriended the school in the fall of 1999 as Washington correspondents for a group of German newspapers.
 A 92-year-old Holocaust survivor had learned of the project through its registry with the United States Holocaust Memorial Museum and insisted that the couple visit Whitwell.

 The Schroeders later located the rail car in Germany and raised funds for its journey to Whitwell.

-“This car will not transport people anyone,” Schroeder, who now lives in Canada, said in “Paper Clips.”
+“This car will not transport people anymore,” Schroeder, who now lives in Canada, said in “Paper Clips.”
 “This car will be a symbol.
 Symbols make us think.
 Symbols can change the world.
 And sometimes symbols are all we have to help us maintain our resolve even on our darkest and our most tragic days.”

 Art Toalston is a writer based in Nashville.